ramojus/mellifluous.nvim/README.md

 <!-- panvimdoc-ignore-start -->
 # Mellifluous
 A colorscheme for [Neovim](https://github.com/neovim/neovim).
 Pleasant and productive, with stronger highlights on important keywords.
-Filled with honey.

 Made with [lush.nvim](https://github.com/rktjmp/lush.nvim).